Catenscia/MxOps/docs/source/getting_started/about_scenarios.md

 mxops data get -n devnet -s mxops_tutorial_first_scene
 ```

-This will give you the following output:
+This will give you the following output (you may have more or less data depending of your version of `MxOps`):

 ```bash
 MxOps  Copyright (C) 2023  Catenscia